oktadev/okta-blog/_source/_posts/2022-01-19-react-storybook.md

 };
 ```

 The `export default` at the top of the file tells Storybook what the component's name is and which React component the stories in this file refer to.
-The subsequent exports `Normal`, `Large`, `Number`, and `FloatingPoint` represent individual stories or use-cases for that component.
+The subsequent exports `Normal`, `Large`, `Number`, and `FloatingPoint` represent individual stories or use cases for that component.
 Each story defines a member `args` that specifies the properties to pass to the component.
 Creating stories in this way is quick, so now create the next one for the `Select` component.
 Create a file `src/stories/Select.stories.jsx` and paste the following contents into it.

 ```js
 import React from 'react';